surfer190/fixes/docs/stoic/summarised_stoic_teachings_and_quotes.md

 Marcus Aurelius - Book5, 33

-"Don't hope that events will turn out the way you want, welcome events in whichever way they happen: this is the path to peace."
+> "Don't hope that events will turn out the way you want, welcome events in whichever way they happen: this is the path to peace."

 Epictetus

-‘Those who can make you believe absurdities, can make you commit atrocities.’ —Voltaire
+> Those who can make you believe absurdities, can make you commit atrocities.

+Voltaire

-"The essence of philosophy is that a man should so live that his happiness shall depend as little as possible on external things."
+> The essence of philosophy is that a man should so live that his happiness shall depend as little as possible on external things.

 Epictetus

 Gaius Musonius Rufus